-- The availability of data for ESG analysis; - The quality of the data used to assess the quality and impact of ESG as there are no universal standards for ESG information and third-party verification is not systematic; - Data comparability because not all companies publish the same indicators; - The use of proprietary methodologies that rely on the experience and expertise of the asset manager's staff. - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+- The availability of data for ESG analysis; - The quality of the data used to assess the quality and impact of ESG as there are no universal standards for ESG information and third-party verification is not systematic; - Data comparability because not all companies publish the same indicators;

+- The use of proprietary methodologies that rely on the experience and expertise of the asset manager's staff. - What are the constraints defined in the investment strategy to select investments in order to achieve each of the environmental or social characteristics promoted by this financial product?